 The ultimate purpose of most business alliances is to maximize profits.
 It's simply the number one motivation on why a business decides to accept alliances with other businesses.
 It's very likely that you and your business partner have the same motivation.
 Hence, that's the reason why you should elaborate on how both of you will profit out of your alliance.
 You can create a detailed breakdown of how the finances will flow, most importantly on how profits will be dispersed.

-If major issues arises between you and your business partner, it's important to resolve it immediately to avoid further consequences which might lead to huge financial losses.
-You can implement that if ever major issues arises, it'll be resolved at court in front of a judge.
-But the best method to resolve business disputes is through mediation and arbitration.
+If major issues arise between you and your business partner, it's important to resolve it immediately to avoid further consequences which might lead to huge financial losses.
+You can implement that if ever major issues arise, it'll be resolved at court in front of a judge.
+But the best method to resolve business disputes is through mediation and arbitration through a resolution agreement.